 European University Institute (EUI) Doctoral Grant

-- Persons concerned: Applicants for a doctoral scholarship from the European University Institute in Florence must hold an academic master’s degree in at least 120 credits issued by a higher education institution of the Wallonia-Brussels Federation obtained no more than 7 years ago. (see full eligibility conditions - Articles 2 to 6 of the regulations).
+- Persons concerned: Applicants for a doctoral scholarship from the European University Institute in Florence must hold an academic master’s degree issued by a higher education institution of the Wallonia-Brussels Federation obtained no more than 7 years ago. (see full eligibility conditions - Articles 2 to 6 of the regulations).

-- Purpose: To facilitate the completion of the candidate’s doctorate within the EUI by providing very high-level infrastructure for a period of 4 years in Florence.
+- Purpose: Facilitate the completion of the candidate's doctorate at UIE in a very high-level environment for a period of 4 years in Florence.

 - Procedure: The call for applications for a doctoral grant from the European University Institute in Florence is open once a year.
 The submission of an application can be made only online on the Institute's website accessible at the address http://www.eui.eu where all information relating to the call is also available.